silx-kit/silx/doc/source/modules/gui/plot/plotwidget.rst

    plot.show()  # Make the PlotWidget visible

 API
-+++
+---

+.. currentmodule:: silx.gui.plot.Plot

-This is a structured subset of the complete plot API, the full API is documented in :class:`silx.gui.plot.Plot.Plot`.
+This is a choosen subset of the complete plot API, the full API is documented in :class:`silx.gui.plot.Plot`.

+.. currentmodule:: silx.gui.plot.PlotWidget

 .. autoclass:: PlotWidget
    :show-inheritance: